mbabynames search ✿

 Kalliope Nicole

-"noble and strong" (Kalliope) meets "victory of the people" (Nicole).
+"beautiful voice" (Kalliope) meets "victory of the people" (Nicole).
 The combination reads as complete.
 Neither name overshadows the other.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Kalliope Michelle